BalaBhojan/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A minimal Tic-Tac-Toe game built with Next.js to understand the **Minimax algorithm** with a real-world example.
+A minimal Tic-Tac-Toe game built with Next.js to understand the **Minimax algorithm**.

 ## Features